-If you are looking to make any modifications to the code base, you should follow the developer instructions.
+If you are looking to make any modifications to the model source code, you should follow the developer instructions.

 We suggest using the Anaconda Python distribution, which you can obtain via the project website.

 Before proceeding, you may wish to create a virtual environment for the pyDeltaRCM project.
-With Anaconda:
+With Anaconda on Linux: